Subaru-PFS/doc/development-management/ticketing-jira.rst

 1D DRP - 1D Data reduction pipeline
 ======

-SPT (TBD) - Survey planning and tracking
+SPT (SURVEY) - Survey planning and tracking
 ======

 We have just started coordination and development on survey operation including